utsavlamichhane/QIIME-IN-R-dada2-/INSTRUCTION.md

 ```
 list.files(path)
 ```
-You should see the fastq fiels with the full name and extension.
+You should see the fastq files with the full name and extension.

 # Step 4: List Forwards and Reverse Reads,  and get the extracted sample name.